bokuweb/avaron/README.md

 adding the `windowOptions` option to your config.
 This object will then be passed to the [`BrowserWindow` constructor](http://electron.atom.io/docs/api/browser-window/#new-browserwindowoptions).

-For example, if you want to have with the title "My fancy tests", you could update your `package.json` to look like this:
+For example, if you want to have with the title `My fancy tests`, you could update your `package.json` to look like this:

 ```json